 If you’re looking for a potty that gives you the most flexibility, this is your best bet.
 It’s a separate small toilet, potty seat for the regular-size toilet, and step stool all in one.
 It’s a slight upgrade in that the training seat is soft rubber and boasts two handles for extra security.
 This also makes it a better option for traveling with the training seat.

 The entire potty has handles, which make it easier to transport from room to room.
 The design of the potty is one of the more attractive I’ve seen.
 Its white color allows it to blend in and not draw as much attention to itself.
 And best yet, the whole package includes potty training tips, stickers to use as potty decoration or rewards, and coupons for training pants.

 Long story short, the best deal for your money is likely to be the Primo 4-In-1 Soft Seat Toilet Trainer.
 It acts as both a separate toddler toilet and a potty seat.
 Additionally, it provides a few extra luxuries to make your child feel as safe and comfortable as possible.
 And whether your kid wants to ease into potty training with a mini toilet or head straight for the big one, you’ll be ready.
 Not sure if your child is ready to potty train?
 Our potty training readiness article will tell you.
 Also read about our favorite potty training underwear.

-If you’re looking to reward your toddler for a job well done, check out best swim floaties for toddlers and preschoolers.
+If you’re looking to reward your toddler for a job well done, check out best swim floaties for toddlers.